zhou-1/Personal/_posts/JavaThinking/Tire.md

 ## Search for a key in a trie
 Each key is represented in the trie as a path from the root to the internal node or leaf.
 We start from the root with the first key character.
 We examine the current node for a link corresponding to the key character.
 There are two cases:
-A link exist.
+1. A link exist.
 We move to the next node in the path following this link, and proceed searching for the next key character.
-A link does not exist.
+2. A link does not exist.
 If there are no available key characters and current node is marked as isEnd we return true.
 Otherwise there are possible two cases in each of them we return false:
-There are key characters left, but it is impossible to follow the key path in the trie, and the key is missing;
+I. There are key characters left, but it is impossible to follow the key path in the trie, and the key is missing;
+II.
 No key characters left, but current node is not marked as isEnd.
 Therefore the search key is only a prefix of another key in the trie.

+    class Trie {

+     // search a prefix or whole key in trie and
+     // returns the node where search ends private TrieNode searchPrefix(String word) {
+        TrieNode node = root;
+        for (int i = 0; i < word.length(); i++) {
+           char curLetter = word.charAt(i);
+           if (node.containsKey(curLetter)) {
+               node = node.get(curLetter);
+           } else {
+               return null;
+           }
+        }
+        return node;
+     }

+     // Returns if the word is in the trie. public boolean search(String word) {
+       TrieNode node = searchPrefix(word);
+       return node != null && node.isEnd();
+     }
+    }

+Time complexity : O(m).
+In each step of the algorithm we search for the next key character.
+In the worst case the algorithm performs mm operations.
+Space complexity : O(1)

+## Search for a key prefix in a trie
+The approach is very similar to the one we used for searching a key in a trie.
+We traverse the trie from the root, till there are no characters left in key prefix or it is impossible to continue the path in the trie with the current key character.
+The only difference with the mentioned above search for a key algorithm is that when we come to an end of the key prefix, we always return true.
+We don't need to consider the isEnd mark of the current trie node, because we are searching for a prefix of a key, not for a whole key.

+    class Trie {

+     // Returns if there is any word in the trie
+     // that starts with the given prefix. public boolean startsWith(String prefix) {
+        TrieNode node = searchPrefix(prefix);
+        return node != null;
+     }
+    }

+Time complexity : O(m)
+Space complexity : O(1)